-Many herbal teas, including chamomile, valerian root and lavender, are marketed as sleep aids.
+Many herbal teas, including chamomile, valerian root, and lavender, are marketed as sleep aids.

 Many of the herbs they contain work by increasing or modifying specific neurotransmitters that are involved in initiating sleep.

-Unfortunately, most of the current research used these herbs in extract or supplement form — not the herbal tea itself.
+Also, most of the current research used these herbs in extract or supplement form — not the herbal tea itself.

 Given that herbal supplements and extracts are very concentrated versions of the herb, a diluted source like tea is likely to be less effective.

 Further research involving larger sample sizes is needed to fully understand the ability of herbal teas to improve sleep in the long run.